Unsupervised Parameter Estimation using Model-based Decoder: Numerical Simulations

+During training of the proposed method samples are drawn from the system model in~\eqref{eq:system}.
+The SNR is sampled uniformly in the interval $[-10\,\text{dB}, 30\,\text{dB}]$.
+We update the neural network weights with a learning rate of $10^{-4}$ using the \textit{Adam} optimizer~\cite{Kingma2014}.
+For the training, $16 \cdot 10^4$ batches with batch size $256$ are used.
+Since we draw new samples continuously during the training, every gradient descent step is done on new unseen data samples.
+Using this learning method, the training of the model becomes robust to overfitting.
+After this offline training phase, which has no constraint on time and only needs to be performed once, the learned neural network weights are fixed and no additional data is needed in the application phase.

-\subsection{Simulation Results - Uncorrelated Signals}
+\subsection{Simulation Results -- Uncorrelated Signals}

-In Fig.~\ref{fig:init_ml} the results for uncorrelated signals are presented. \wout{With regard to the estimation accuracies that can be achieved, please note that this is the first stage of an estimation procedure, which is usually followed by local post-processing.} Both models which are trained with the SML loss function, outperform the classical methods and the method from~\cite{Yuan2021} for most SNR.
-Additionally, it can be observed, that using \eqref{eq:cov_match} as the loss function results in inferior performance, which could also be a reason why the method of~\cite{Yuan2021} does not perform as good as \wout{the proposed} technique.
-Another observation made is that in the uncorrelated scenario the assumption on \wout{the matrix $\bm{C_s}$ being diagonal is beneficial for the estimation.}
+In Fig.~\ref{fig:init_ml}, the results for uncorrelated signals are presented.
+Both models which are trained with the SML loss function, dark blue and light blue line, outperform the classical methods and the method from~\cite{Yuan2021} for most SNR values.
+Additionally, it can be observed, that using \eqref{eq:cov_match} as the loss function (\textit{MBD-diag-Cov}) results in inferior performance, which could also be a reason why the method of~\cite{Yuan2021} does not perform as good as \wout{the proposed} technique.
+Another observation made is that in the uncorrelated scenario the assumption on the matrix $\bm{C_s}$ being diagonal (\textit{MBD-diag-ML}) is beneficial for the estimation.
+This can be ascribed to the fact that the set of possible solutions is constrained using prior knowledge.
+But even without using this prior information (\textit{MBD-full-ML}) the proposed method leads to better results than the comparison methods for SNR values greater then $5$\,dB.

-\subsection{Simulation Results - Correlated Signals}
+\subsection{Simulation Results -- Correlated Signals}